BastiaanOlij/Trees/README.md

 - http://glew.sourceforge.net/
 - https://github.com/nothings/stb

+The textures that are used were downloaded from http://cgtextures.com/

 This repository contains those files from these libraries required to compile this on a Mac.

 License